 Interest credited.
 Interest credited represents interest credited on behalf of policyholder and contractholder general account balances.

-Our U.S. Life Insurance segment decreased \$10 million mainly related to our fixed annuities business from lower crediting rates in a low interest rate environment in the current year.
+- · Our U.S. Life Insurance segment decreased \$5 million mainly related to our fixed annuities business from lower crediting rates in a low interest rate environment. - Our Runoff segment decreased \$5 million related to our institutional products as a result of lower interest paid on our floating rate policyholder liabilities due to a decrease in average outstanding liabilities.